 The focus that they can put on the search is so much better due to them having 33% more time to put into the clients that utilise them in the correct manner.

 In the meantime, the 7% client is sat there 4 weeks later wondering where all the candidates that they though would be landing in their inbox are.

 Once again, they’re under the impression that the recruiter is the issue, ‘’All recruiters are rubbish’’ they’ll say.
 The business is still feeling the pain of the empty vacancies which is only getting worse due to other staff having to fulfil the extra workload and now the moans and groans are starting to trickle up the command chain.

 If you pay little, expect to get little.

-Remember that recruiters work on commission and get challenged every month by their management & by themselves to push the boundaries.
+Remember that pharmacy recruitment consultants work on commission and get challenged every month by their management & by themselves to push the boundaries.